Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Hardware/Hardware.md

 - [[Motherboard]]
 ### Input devices
 *Main wiki page: [[Input devices]]*
-A input device allows you to input data to a [[computer]] system.
+A input device allows you to input data to a [[Computer]] system.
 Here are some examples:
 - [[Keyboard]]
 - [[Mouse]]
 - [[Touchpad]]